Azure/avocado/README.md

 To fix this error.
 You should add the latest API version swaggers to the default tag or change default tag to reference latest api version tag.

+### MULTIPLE_DEFAULT_TAGS

+Level: WARNING

+There are more than one default tag.

+To solve this warning, you should remove other tags and leave only one default tag.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a